All Episodes

 Yeah.

-Can you believe if that's true, like that's a major slap in the fucking face, like big time slap in the face.
+Like, that's a major slap in the fucking face, like big time slap in the face.

-Somebody told or there's a lot of rumors circulating that like Charlie just turned down like Israeli money right beforehand.
+Somebody told, or there's a lot of rumors circulating that, like, Charlie just turned down like Israeli money right beforehand.

-Especially when you know, preceding that story over the previous few months is all these other salacious stories of other influencers getting the Tel Aviv invitation and taking it and then coming back and being very defensive about it and not really wanting to discuss things and you know, like let's not do this.
+Yeah, which, of course, just makes all the conspiracy bells and whistles go off, especially when you know, preceding that story over the previous few months is all these other salacious stories of other influencers getting the Tel Aviv invitation and taking it, and then coming back and being very defensive about it and not really wanting to discuss things.

-That's dangerous money to not take.
+You know, that's dangerous money to not take.

-It was what a couple months ago or a month ago, or it's probably a couple months ago, where Benji Milikowski, Netanyahu put out that thing is like, we're taking all the top influencers, we're gonna free flight, free stay, just go to the wall, kiss it, lick it.
+It was what, a couple months ago or a month ago, or probably a couple of months ago, where Benji Milikowski, Netanyahu, put out that thing.

 Marco Rubio even did.